aparna-mahalingam/port-scanner-web-app/README.md

 Install
 -------

-    # clone the repository (or download the zip and save it as "port-scanner-web-app.zip")
+    # clone the repository and navigate to the port-scanner-web-app directory
     $ git clone https://github.com/aparna-mahalingam/port-scanner-web-app.git
-    # navigate to port-scanner-web-app directory
     $ cd port-scanner-web-app

+    # OR download the Zip and navigate to the port-scanner-web-app-main directory
+    $ cd port-scanner-web-app-main

 Create a virtualenv and activate it: